KagayamaKaede/ShadowsocksRDroid/Readme.md

 ##Issues

-If you have any advices or questions, please submit issue or send [E-mail](mailto:kagayamakaede@gmail.com) to me.
+If you have any advices or questions, You can pull request, submit issue or send [E-mail](mailto:kagayamakaede@gmail.com) to me.

 ##Thanks